On Friday, February 21, One Stop will open at 10:30am due to a staff meeting.

 Understanding Your Offer

-Determining Your Cost of Attendance
+Cost of Attendance (COA)

 We follow the federal methodology established by the Department of Education to determine need and eligibility for financial aid.
 We are required to establish a COA for each student.
-We then subtract the Student Aid Index (SAI), which is referred to as Expected Family Contribution (EFC) for the 2023-2024 academic year, derived from information provided on the FAFSA to determine the remaining financial need.
+We then subtract the Student Aid Index (SAI) derived from information provided on the FAFSA to determine the remaining financial need.
 Your estimated COA, resources, SAI and remaining need are listed on your offer letter.
 Resources such as outside scholarships, exemptions, waivers and employer reimbursements will affect your financial aid package.
 If any of these apply, please submit either the Outside Scholarship Notification Form or External Resource Form, so we can revise your offer.
+We encourage you to review our Rowdy Cents Budget Worksheet once you’ve been offered financial aid to determine your actual costs for the year.

-Accepting Your Offer & Completing Requirements
+Accepting Your Offer

-Types of Aid Offered and Your Financial Aid “College Financing Plan”
+Financial Aid “College Financing Plan”

 The Financial Aid “College Financing Plan” is a consumer tool designed by the Department of Education to simplify the information that prospective students receive about costs and financial aid.
 It is meant to aid in making informed decisions about which postsecondary institution to attend.
 The College Financing Plan gives you a snapshot of your financial aid offers, which can then be compared to other institutions.
 Graduation rates include only first-time freshmen graduating in six years and do not include transfer students graduating from the University.
-To view your personalized College Financing Plan, please log in to your myUTSA Account.
+To view your personalized College Financing Plan, please log in to your Financial Aid portal, accessed through your myUTSA Account.

 Gift Aid (Grants/Scholarships)